Arielegend/TextPhoneBook/README.md

 <p>
 Each time we add a new contact, we do so by AppendText, a quick performance tool.
-Therefore, for 2 records with sasme user_name field, the lower one, is more updated.
-FOR each unique_name.
+Therefore, for 2 records with same user_name field, the lower one, is more updated. (true FOR each unique_name).
 </p>

 <p>